Amarashilpi Jakanachari (film)

 Amarashilpi Jakanachari is a 1964 Indian Kannada-language film directed and produced by B. S. Ranga.
 It stars Kalyan Kumar in the titular role of Amarashilpi Jakanachari, a sculptor from the 12th-century Hoysala Empire.
 The film also features B. Saroja Devi, Udaykumar and V. Nagayya.
 The film's score and soundtrack were composed by S. Rajeswara Rao.
-The film was the first Kannada feature film to be fully shot in colour.
-B. S. Ranga also directed a simultaneous Telugu version titled Amarasilpi Jakkanna, which featured Akkineni Nageswara Rao in the title role, along with Saroja Devi and Nagayya.
+It was the first Kannada feature film to be fully shot in colour.

+Production

+B. S. Ranga drew inspiration for the film from his childhood visits to the Hoysala temples at Halebidu and Belur.
+The sculptural heritage of these temples, particularly the 42 Madanikas (celestial dancers) sculpted at the Chennakesava Temple, forms the backdrop for Jakkanna’s fictionalized story.
+While historical accounts credit Queen Saanthalaa Devi as the muse for these sculptures, the film replaces her with the fictional character Manjari.
+The screenplay, written by Samudrala Sr., combines historical elements with fictional drama.
+A poignant scene featuring Jakkanna's blind father Mallanna identifying Jakkanna’s sculpture by touch emphasizes the emotional connection between the characters.